Crassula dependens Bolus

 Crassula harveyi var. dependens, Crassula basutica, Crassula griquaensis, Crassula harveyi, Crassula laxa, Crassula montis-moltkei, Crassula revolvens, Creusa revolvens

-Crassula dependens is a branched, perennial succulent, up to 2 inches (5 cm) tall, with hair-like papillae or nipple-like protuberances along the stem surfaces.
-The fleshy green leaves are narrowly lanceolate with acute tips.
-The small, white or cream, tubular flowers grow on short stalks.
+Crassula dependens is a succulent plant with decumbent to prostrate, moderately branched stems that bear fleshy, green, lance-shaped leaves.
+It grows up to 2 inches (5 cm) tall.
+The young branches are covered with hair-like papillae, while the old ones are covered with brown bark.
+Flowers are small, white or cream-colored, tubular, and appear on short stalks.
 Petal lobes have triangular, recurving tips and tiny ridges on their outside surfaces.
 Dark anthers can be seen in the flower mouth.
-Green sepals with acute tips envelop the corolla in picture.
-The flowers appear from mid summer to early fall.
+Green sepals with acute tips envelop the corolla in the picture.
+The flowers appear from mid-summer to early fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.